Tennis-Flawless Djokovic crushes Norrie to reach Rome quarter-finals

 "I'm just glad to overcome today's challenge in straight sets and move on."

-Djokovic skipped the Madrid event due to an elbow injury and spent time getting treatment for an unspecified issue before Tuesday's match but the 35-year-old said there was no cause for fresh concern.
+Djokovic skipped the Madrid event due to an elbow injury and spent time getting treatment for an unspecified issue but the 35-year-old said there was no cause for fresh concern.

 ((Shrivathsa.Sridhar@thomsonreuters.com;))